List of concepts in Artemis Fowl: DNA cannons

 A specialized cannon designed to incapacitate any creature whose DNA is coded into the cannon with a laser.
 Most notably, the Koboi Laboratories is protected with DNA stun cannons.

 Iris-cam

 A tiny LEP-issue camera within a contact lens; once attached to the user's eye, it is virtually invisible.
-However, to lower visibility, fairies tend to use one that matches their eye color.
+To lower visibility, fairies tend to use one that matches their eye color.
 In The Eternity Code, Artemis uses a hazel-colored lens, causing Jon Spiro to realize that something is "wrong with [his] eyes".
 It is used as a remote camera, which also has several filters, including thermal and x-ray.
 Whenever one changes filters, a small shock passes through the iris-cam, which may cause discomfort.
 The invention of the iris cam won Foaly a school science project, Opal Koboi being runner up with her wing designs.

 LEP Helmet

 Part of the official LEP uniform, the LEP Helmet was developed by Foaly.
 The helmet includes a motion-sensor filter which flags moving objects "with an orange corona".
 The casing of the LEP helmet is made of impregnable polymer.
 An LEP helmet contains a visor, a camera, two 400-watt lamps, and a pollution mask, as well as a microphone, and loudspeaker.
 All LEP helmets have a self-destruct system which can be activated remotely.
 When activated, the self-destruct system releases acid, which dissolves the helmet and anyone who was wearing it.
 Section Eight helmets, which are more sophisticated than normal LEP helmets, have more advanced functions, such as a visor with digital display, plus all of a normal LEP helmet's capabilities.
 Section Eight helmets can also be controlled from Haven and be moved around independently using microbead bags and the officers Section 8 helmet also have flying thrusters as demonstrated by Foaly in the fifth book.